hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/6-System-Maintenance/4-Install and update software packages.md

 ## `yum repolist`

-see list of repo available on your machine
+see list of repo available on your machine (ONLY ENABLED)

 ```bash
 [bob@centos-host ~]$ sudo yum repolist